 A 68 year old man comes into the clinic for a late afternoon appointment.
-As is typical for him, he’s complaining of vague symptoms that seem like nothing more than those of an older man who doesn’t take great care of himself feeling the effects of doing so for years on end.
+As is typical for him, he’s complaining of vague symptoms that seem like nothing more than those of an older man who doesn’t take great care of himself feeling the effects of…well…not taking great care of himself.

 152/103.
 High.
 Just like last time.

-Then, the resident moves to check it in the other arm because his favorite med school professor, the one his classmates accused of pedantic badgering, hammered home that, ‘‘You always check a blood pressure in both arms.
+Then, the resident moves to check it in the other arm because his favorite med school professor hammered home the need to ‘‘always check a blood pressure in both arms.
 That’s just good medicine.”

 It reads 107/73.

 90 min.
-Later, the patient is on the operating table, while the vascular surgeon repairs his aortic dissection.
+Later, the patient is on the operating table as the vascular surgeon repairs his aortic dissection.
 4 hours later, he’s still alive.

-This resident is a hero, albeit an atypical one.
+The resident ends up a hero, albeit an atypical one.

 Heroism, by these standards, jolts into existence as a product of rare and unique abilities.

-Opportunities for heroism would not only burst into existence when lives flicker between persisting on and becoming a memory.
-They would bubble up in the all the seemingly minor moments when patients give us the opportunity to understand them and bear witness their joys and sufferings.
+Opportunities for heroism would not arise only when lives flicker between persisting on and becoming a memory.
+They would also grow out of all the seemingly minor moments when patients give us the opportunity to understand their joys and sufferings.

 Yes, the trauma surgeon and the brilliant diagnostician, but also the ones with the patience to always ask, “what else?”
 The ones who check a blood pressure in both arms, and listen to everyone’s heart and lungs because the touch of caring hands can be a medicine in and of itself.